Alcohol and Drug Services

 The Mississippi Department of Mental Health administers the public system of alcohol and drug use prevention and treatment services in Mississippi.
 These services are provided through a statewide network, which includes state-operated facilities, regional community mental health centers, and other nonprofit community-based programs.
 DMH is responsible for establishing, maintaining, monitoring and evaluating a statewide system of alcohol and drug use services, including prevention, treatment and rehabilitation.
 The agency has designed a system of services for alcohol and drug use prevention and treatment reflecting its philosophy that alcohol and drug use is a treatable and preventable illness.

 The goal of this system is to provide a continuum of community-based, accessible services.
-The Bureau is committed to quality care, cost-effective services, and the health and welfare of individuals through the reduction of alcohol and other drug use.
+DMH is committed to quality care, cost-effective services, and the health and welfare of individuals through the reduction of alcohol and other drug use.

 A variety of outpatient and community-based residential alcohol and drug use prevention and treatment services are provided by Community Mental Health Centers (CMHC).
 The Department’s goal is for each CMHC to have a full range of treatment options available for the citizens in its region.

 Most CMHCs provide the following substance use services

 - Primary residential services (including withdrawal management services)